twosixlabs/armory-library/README.md

 # Usage

-There are three ways to interact with Armory's container system.
+To interact with Armory's container system do the following:

 ## armory run
 * `armory run <path/to/config.json>`